major/major.io/content/post/2019-10-20-install-chromium-with-vaapi-on-fedora-30.md

 sudo cp /opt/google/chrome/libwidevinecdm.so /usr/lib64/chromium-vaapi/
 ```

-Try out some DRM-protected sites like Netflix and they should be working
+Start `chromium-vaapi` one more time and try out some DRM-protected sites like
+Netflix and they should be working properly.
-properly.

 As I mentioned at the start of the guide, some applications support
 acceleration with certain video formats and not others, so your results may
 vary.

+*Photo credit: [Pixabay]*

 [film]: /images/2019-10-20-film.jpg
 [VA API]: https://en.wikipedia.org/wiki/Video_Acceleration_API